idleberg/node-makensis/README.md

 Make sure that NSIS is properly installed with `makensis` in your PATH [environmental variable](http://superuser.com/a/284351/195953).

-On non-Windows platforms, you can install NSIS via your package manager:
+On non-Windows platforms, you can usually install NSIS with your package manager:

 ```sh
 # Debian